HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 - Scripts must be executable.
 You can ensure this in your Dockerfile by running a `chmod +x` command against any copied script files.
 - Only scripts placed directly in the designated directories will be executed by the container.
+- Script filenames must end with `.sh` and must not begin with a dot (hidden files are ignored).
+- Scripts are processed in lexicographical order.
 - For shared logic, use the documented `safe_source` function to include utility scripts:

     ```bash